old-school-kid/Warehouse-management/README.md

 ```
 python app.py
 ```
-Allowed entries for USERNAME are SUPPLIER, RESTAURANT, WAREHOUSE.
+Allowed entries for USERNAME are SUPPLIER, RESTAURANT, WAREHOUSE. <br>
-Password for all of them are 12345.
+Password for all of them are 12345. <br>
 Before filling in the data please refer to the dataset.
 Link provided below.

 On terminal 2